huggingface/blog/deepspeed-to-fsdp-and-back.md

 > Table 1: Summary of how FSDP and DeepSpeed handle mixed precision

-A few takeaways:
+A few takeaway points:
-* As noted in the [🤗 Accelerate Documentation], a rule of thumb when performing mixed precision is to keep trainable parameters in `torch.float32`.
+* As noted in the 🤗  Documentation, a rule of thumb when performing mixed precision is to keep trainable parameters in torch.float32.
-* The upcasting done by `DeepSpeed` may have negligible effect on memory consumption when sharding over a large number of GPUs, however when using a small number of GPUs the 2x increase in memory consumption can be **significant**.
+* Upcasting, as is done in `DeepSpeed`, may have negligible effect on memory consumption when sharding over a large number of GPUs.
+However, when using `DeepSpeed` on a small number of GPUs, the 2x increase in memory consumption can be significant.
-* The torch-native implementation of FSDP does not force upcasting, allowing a user to operate `torch.Optimizer` in low precision.
+* The torch-native implementation of FSDP does not force upcasting, allowing a user to operate PyTorch Optimizers  in low precision.
 This offers more flexibility than the native upcasting of `DeepSpeed`.

 ## Harmonizing DeepSpeed and FSDP in 🤗 Accelerate